Bexar County Veterans Treatment Court

-The Court promotes sobriety, recovery, and stability through a coordinated response that involves the cooperation and collaboration with the U.S. Department of Veterans Affairs health care networks, the Veterans Benefits Administration, volunteer veteran mentors, veterans family support organizations, the Center for Health Care Services and the Bexar County Veterans Services Office.
+The Court promotes sobriety, recovery, and stability through a coordinated response that involves the cooperation and collaboration with the U.S. Department of Veterans Affairs health care networks, the Veterans Administration, volunteer veteran mentors, veterans family support organizations, the Center for Health Care Services and the Bexar County Veterans Services Office.

 The Veterans Treatment Court has a case management component that promotes service coordination and easier access to services such as employment, education, housing, and benefits counseling.
 The Bexar County Veterans Treatment Court is the 1st in the county to have a pre-trial diversion component.

 For veterans who are accepted for the pre-trial component (Track I) of the Veterans Court, successful completion of the Veterans Court program will mean that their case will be dismissed with no criminal conviction on their record.
 Participation in the program is generally 1 year.

 For veterans who are accepted in the probation component (Track II), the veteran is expected to participate in and comply with the treatment plan and terms of probation.
 Generally, the term of probation is 1 year.
 The veteran's compliance will determine how often the veteran must meet with the judge and the other members of the treatment team.
 Substance abuse and mental health services are provided by the Veterans Administration.
 Under certain circumstances, substance abuse and mental health services can be provided by local non-profit providers for Veterans who do not qualify for VA Healthcare.